Updated March 2022

 Northern Virginia Trusts & Estates

-Northern Virginia Trusts & Estates provides affordable estate planning services for Virginia families.
-Our firm understands the intricacies of estate planning and offers a range of services from simple, a la carte pricing for single items, to comprehensive offerings that cover a variety of preparations.
+Northern Virginia Trusts & Estates provides affordable estate planning services and legal advice on power of attorney for Virginia families.
+Our firm understands the intricacies of estate planning.
+It offers a range of services from simple, a la carte pricing for single items to comprehensive offerings that cover a variety of preparations.

-For more information about power of attorneys, our estate planning services, and packages, contact our office today at 703.938.3510 or visit our website: www.NorthernVirginiaTrustsAndEstates.com.
+For more information about power of attorney, our estate planning services, and packages, contact our office today at 703.938.3510 or visit our website: www.NorthernVirginiaTrustsAndEstates.com.